cjhillbrand/websocket-sandbox/README.md

 | `[Prefix]SendMessage`   | <a href="resources/aws-utils/DispatchLambda/index.js" target="_blank">Link to Source</a>   | <a href="resources/aws-utils/DispatchLambda/role.json" target="_blank">Link to Role</a>  | DynamoDB WebSocket |
 | `[Prefix]Disconnect`    | <a href="resources/aws-utils/DisconnectLambda/index.js" target="_blank">Link to Source</a> | <a href="resources/aws-utils/DispatchLambda/role.json" target="_blank">Link to Role</a>   | DynamoDB           |

-### Step 1: Creating the Lambda Functions and inputting code.
+### STEP 1: Creating the Lambda Functions and inputting code.

 1. Navigate to the
 <a href="https://console.aws.amazon.com/lambda/home" target="_blank">Lambda Dashboard</a>